gefetobor/android-qe-tech-test/README.md

 findElements(By locator) - method to find all the elements of specific locator

-**MysqlDatabase.java** : This can be used if any DB values need to be verifiedIt has method to read DB and get data from required table.
+**MysqlDatabase.java** : This can be used if any DB values need to be verified.
+It has method to read DB and get data from required table.
 For more help, read on this link: http://www.vogella.com/tutorials/MySQLJava/article.html

 **Package : app** : It contains the app build against which tests would be executed.